mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 {% endraw %}

 * First we imported a new data file called `card-horizontal.yml` and assigned the object name of `dataHorizontal`.
-By doing this, we can manipulate the fields needed for this variation inside this data file, rather than in the story file.
+By doing this, any changes we make inside **card-horizontal.yml** will be reflected in Storybook.
-* Lastly, we repeat the same process as the previous variations but this time, inside the **args** object, we pass the new object we created in the previous step (`...dataHorizontal`), rather than `...data`, as a spread operator.
+* Lastly, we repeat the same process as the previous variations but this time, inside the **args** object, we pass the new object we created in the previous step (`...dataHorizontal`), rather than `...data`.
 * That's it.
 Our story file is nice and clean.
 Since we handled all the fields updates in `card-horizontal.yml`, the `.jsx` file is simply consuming its data to achieve the desired variations.

 ### Preview of horizontal card